Explore this course:

 Your assessments will include formal examinations, coursework and research projects.
 Regular feedback is also provided, so that you can understand your own development throughout the course.

-2:1 honours degree (BEng, MEng, BSc) in civil or structural engineering or other appropriate engineering or science subject.
+Minimum 2:1 undergraduate honours degree (BEng, MEng, BSc) in civil or structural engineering or another appropriate engineering or science subject.

 We'll consider your application if you have appropriate professional qualifications and work experience, but you'll need a strong background in the areas covered on the course.